An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Introduction

 \subsection{Organization}

-In Section \ref{sec:LP}, we discuss the standard linear programming relaxation for graph-TSP, and in Section \ref{sec:stc}, we present notation and definitions necessary for defining the circulation network $C(G,T)$.
-In Section \ref{sec:lpn}, we show that if, for a subquartic graph, the optimal solution to the linear program has value equal to the number of vertices in $G$, then the network $C(G,T)$ has a circulation of cost zero, implying that the M\"omke-Svensson algorithm has an approximation ratio of $4/3$.
-This observation provides us with some intuition as to how one may attempt to design a better circulation for general subquartic graphs.
+In Section \ref{sec:LP}, we discuss the standard linear programming relaxation for graph-TSP, and in Section \ref{sec:stc}, we discuss the circulation network $C(G,T)$ and how it can be used to find a short tour.
+In Section \ref{sec:lpn}, we show that if, for a subquartic graph, the optimal solution for the linear program has value equal to the number of vertices in $G$, then the network $C(G,T)$ has a circulation with cost zero, implying that the M\"omke-Svensson algorithm has an approximation ratio of $4/3$.
+This observation provides us with some intuition as to how one might attempt to design a better circulation for general subquartic graphs.

-In Section \ref{sec:gen}, we describe two different methods to obtain feasible circulations.
-In Section \ref{sec:x-circ}, we detail the method used by M\"omke-Svensson and Mucha, which becomes somewhat simpler in the special case of subquartic graphs.
-This method directly uses values from the optimal solution to the linear program to obtain flow values on edges in the network.
-In Section \ref{sec:f-circ}, we present a new method that ``rounds'' the values from the optimal solution to the linear program.
+In Section \ref{sec:gen}, we describe three different methods to obtain feasible circulations.
+In Section \ref{sec:x-circ}, we detail the method used by M\"omke and Svensson and Mucha, which becomes somewhat simpler in the special case of subquartic graphs.
+This method directly uses values from the optimal solution for the linear program to obtain a feasible solution for the circulation network.
+In Section \ref{sec:f-circ}, we present a new method that ``rounds'' the values from the optimal solution for the linear program.
 The latter circulation alone leads to an improved analysis over $13/9$ for subquartic graphs, but it does not improve on the best-known guarantee of $7/5$.
-However, as we finally show in Section \ref{sec:combine}, if we take the best of the two circulations, we can show that at least one of the circulations will lead to an approximation guarantee of at most $46/33$.
+However, as we show in Section \ref{sec:combine}, if we take the best of these two circulations, we can show that at least one of the circulations will lead to an approximation guarantee of at most $46/33$.
+Next, in Section \ref{sec:h-circ} we consider a third method based on extreme point structure to upper bound the optimal cost of a circulation.
+Combining all three analyses, we obtain an approximation guarantee of $25/18$.

-We remark that our notation differs from that in \cite{DBLP:conf/focs/MomkeS11} and \cite{DBLP:conf/stacs/Mucha12}, even though we are using exactly the same circulation network and we use their approach for obtaining the feasible circulation described in Section \ref{sec:x-circ}.
-This different notation allows us to more easily analyze the tradeoff between the two circulations.
+We remark that our notation differs from that in \cite{momke2016removing} and \cite{mucha2014frac}, even though we are using exactly the same circulation network and we use their approach for obtaining the feasible circulation described in Section \ref{sec:x-circ}.
+This different notation allows us to more easily analyze the tradeoff between the different circulations.